 What is a venogram?

-A venogram is an x-ray test that involves injecting x-ray contrast material (dye) into a vein to shows how blood flows through your veins.
+A venogram is an x-ray test that involves injecting contrast material into a vein to shows how blood flows through your veins.
 This allows a physician to determine the condition of your veins.

 An x-ray (radiograph) is a noninvasive medical test that helps physicians diagnose and treat medical conditions.
 Imaging with x-rays involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
 X-rays are the oldest and most frequently used form of medical imaging.